 This space can also be used for residents to hold club meetings.
 Some communities have weekly Validation meetings while others have their book clubs, military clubs, teachers groups and much more.
 Clubs give residents a feeling of being exclusive and special and often give them a sense of meaning and purpose and are a great way to reminiscence about accomplishments in the past thereby reinforcing their identity and improving their self-esteem.

 Since the Reminiscence neighborhood is a secured area, it is important that the residents have unobstructed access to an outside area.
 This freedom gives them a sense of openness and liberty, reinforcing their knowledge that they still have control over themselves and their environment.
 Our outdoor spaces vary from large, secured patios in Reminiscence neighborhoods on upper floors to large porches, patios or garden spaces with walking paths when located on the ground floor.

 We know that children bring a tremendous amount of happiness and vitality to a memory care neighborhood.
 To promote and encourage intergenerational programs, our communities form partnerships with local schools, day care centers, and with parents who home school their children.
 Family members often bring their grandchildren in to visit, and team members frequently stop by with their children on their days off.
 Our Reminiscence residents have a special way of making children feel welcome and appreciated.
 This creates a win-win situation because just as the residents nurture and teach the children, the children nurture the spirits of the residents in return.

 Our Reminiscence neighborhoods all have a dog or cat, which add to the feeling of home.
 These pets provide our residents with unconditional affection and are often symbols of the pets that they had in the past.
 Residents are frequently seen caring for, feeding, brushing or walking the dog or holding and petting the cat, which brings them the feeling of the comforts of home.

-Browse through our photos and videos to learn more about Memory Care.
+Browse through our videos to learn more about Memory Care.